petermlm/ProbPy/README.md

 * Make method to create a distribution where the user only inputs part of the information and the rest is created automatically, like, with a binary variable X, the user would input P(X = True) = 0.8, and the P(X = False) = 0.2 would automatically be generated.

 * Make method where a user makes a new factor but only puts part of the information.
 The values for the elements that were not inputed would remain with some default value.
 Like 0.

-* Strings should use the % operator like: "a: %, b:%" % 1, 2

 * The factorOp method in the Factor class:
  * Could be implemented using a parallel approach.